 This one-day orientation is held at Beaumont Scout Reservation.
 Take this orientation to become eligible to be qualified for Beaumont’s Challenge Course and the Challenge Course where you took your Initial Challenge Course Training, S-F Scout Ranch or Camp Joy.
 While all 3 of the Challenge Courses have the same procedures and equipment they have different events and layouts.
 You must have successfully completed the Initial Challenge Course weekend training at S-F or Camp Joy to be eligible for this one-day orientation at Beaumont and to become qualified as an Instructor for the Beaumont Course.

 Climbing Towers are available to Scouts, Venturers and Explorers at Beaumont Scout Reservation and Camp Lewallen.
 The Beaumont tower is also lit for night climbing and is available for evening rentals.
 More advanced climbers can experience Freedom, Ranger Falls, Collarbone or Baby Snake cliffs at S bar F or the dramatic sculpted cliffs of Giant City State Park near Pine Ridge.
 But before you take your unit, you need to have at least two trained leaders to run the activity.

-If your Instructor card for Challenge Course or Rock Climbing is expired or about to expire, you may get re-qualified for one or both programs in one Sunday afternoon.
-It’s easy to do: pay a $5 fee by mail or bring to training (check or exact change).
-We will show how to fit the new ready-made seat harnesses.
+If your Instructor card for Challenge Course or Rock Climbing is expired or about to expire, you may get re-qualified for one or both programs on one Sunday afternoon.
+Pre-register online or bring the $5 fee to training.
 The re-qualification is rather simple; we give you a pile of gear and ask you to set up a climb, rappel, high course, etc. It is much like a merit badge review.
-We will also tell you about any changes in procedures or equipment.
+We’ll also tell you about any changes in procedures or equipment.

 For questions, contact Terry Pogue at 314-780-9023 or firstname.lastname@example.org.